matteocereda/GSECA/README.md

 ```

 GSECA can be run on an R shell following the commands reported in the script `Scripts/GSECA.R`
+#

-##How to run GSECA from command line
+# ## How to run GSECA from command line
+#
+#

-GSECA can be run on a UNIX shell using the script `Scripts/Bash/GSECA_v1.0_cmd.R` and the `Rscript` command.
+# GSECA can be run on a UNIX shell using the script `Scripts/Bash/GSECA_v1.0_cmd.R` and the `Rscript` command.
 It requires as arguments (in the specified order):
+#

-- The full path to the files containing the gene expression matrix, the sample type labels and the gene sets list;
+# - The full path to the files containing the gene expression matrix, the sample type labels and the gene sets list;
-- The number of cores (or clusters) to use for parallel execution;
+# - The number of cores (or clusters) to use for parallel execution;
-- The number of simulation for the bootstrapping procedure;
+# - The number of simulation for the bootstrapping procedure;
-- The full path to the output folder.
+# - The full path to the output folder.

-##Examples
+## Examples

 Example of running GSECA on an R shell.